Aberdeen Bestiary

 The Aberdeen Bestiary (Aberdeen University Library, Univ Lib.
 MS 24) is a 12th-century English illuminated manuscript bestiary that was first listed in 1542 in the inventory of the Old Royal Library at the Palace of Westminster.
 Due to similarities, it is often considered to be the "sister" manuscript of the Ashmole Bestiary.
 The connection between the ancient Greek didactic text Physiologus and similar bestiary manuscripts is also often noted.
-Information about the manuscript's origins and patrons are circumstantial, although the manuscript most likely originated from the 13th century and was owned by a wealthy ecclesiastical patron from north or south England.
+Information about the manuscript's origins and patrons are circumstantial, although the manuscript most likely originated from the 13th century and was owned by a wealthy ecclesiastical patron from northern or southern England.
 Currently, the Aberdeen Bestiary resides in the Aberdeen University Library in Scotland.

 History

-The Aberdeen Bestiary and the Ashmole Bestiary are considered by Xenia Muratova, a professor of art history, to be "the work of different artists belonging to the same artistic milieu."
+The Aberdeen Bestiary and the Ashmole Bestiary are considered by Xenia Muratova, a professor of Art History, to be "the work of different artists belonging to the same artistic milieu."
 Due to their "striking similarities" they are often compared and described by scholars as being "sister manuscripts."
 The medievalist scholar M. R. James considered the Aberdeen Bestiary a replica of Ashmole 1511" a view echoed by many other art historians.

 Provenance

 The original patron of both the Aberdeen and Ashmole Bestiary was considered to be a high-ranking member of society such as a prince, king or another high ranking church official or monastery.
 However, since the section related to monastery life that was commonly depicted within the Aviarium manuscript was missing the original patron remains uncertain but it appears less likely to be a church member.
 The Aberdeen Bestiary was kept in Church and monastic settings for a majority of its history.
 However at some point it entered into the English royal collections library.
-The royal Westminster Library shelf stamp of King Henry the VIII is stamped on the side of the bestiary.
+The royal Westminster Library shelf stamp of Henry VIII of England is stamped on the side of the bestiary.
 How King Henry acquired the manuscript remains unknown although it was probably taken from a monastery.
 The manuscript appears to have been well-read by the family based on the amount of reading wear on the edges of the pages.
-Around the time King James of Scotland became the King of England the bestiary was passed along to the Marischal College, Aberdeen.
+Around the time King James of Scotland became the King of England the bestiary was passed along to Marischal College in Aberdeen, Scotland.
 The manuscript is in fragmented condition as many illuminations on folios were removed individually as miniatures likely not for monetary but possibly for personal reasons.
 The manuscript currently is in the Aberdeen Library in Scotland where it has remained since 1542.